Search

 Example of Image Classification for Cancer Detection in Medical Use Cases

-Face recognition in security: Image classification can be used to automatically identify people from security footage, for example, to perform face recognition at airports or other public places.
+Face recognition in security: When looking at uses of computer vision in airports, image classification can automatically identify people from security footage, for example, to perform face recognition.

-Traffic monitoring and congestion detection: Image classification can be used to automatically count the number of vehicles on a road, and detect traffic jams.
+Traffic monitoring and congestion detection: Image classification can automatically count the number of vehicles on a road, and detect traffic jams.

-Retail customer segmentation: Image classification can be used to automatically segment retail customers into different groups based on their behavior, such as those who are likely to buy a product.
+Retail customer segmentation: Image classification can automatically segment retail customers into different groups based on their behavior, such as those who are likely to buy a product.

-Land use mapping: Image classification can be used to automatically map land use, for example, to identify areas of forest or farmland.
-There, it can also be used to monitor environmental change, for example, to detect deforestation or urbanization, or for yield estimation in agriculture use cases.
+Land use mapping: Image classification can automatically map land use, for example, to identify areas of forest or farmland.
+There, it can also monitor environmental change, for example, to detect deforestation or urbanization, or for yield estimation in agriculture use cases.

 Computer Vision pipeline using image classification for Satellite Image Analysis - Viso Suite